Stop Calling Yourself Lazy. Your Brain Might Just Be in a Loop.

 1. Name the Loop

 Naming it reduces the threat.
-You’re not lazy, you’re dysregulated.
+You’re not lazy; you’re dysregulated.
 Naming helps calm the limbic system.

 2. Lower the Load

 Break tasks into smaller, less intimidating pieces.
-A tiny step is still a step.

 3. Co-Regulate

-Work alongside someone safe.
-Try “GSD Sessions” (Get Stuff Done)—you and a friend work on your own tasks together, in person or virtually.
-No one’s alone in the hard stuff. *Note: See Jamie’s blog about Scheduled, Therapeutic GSD Sessions.
+Seriously!
+Try “GSD Sessions” (Get Stuff Done Sessions) with your friends, family, or partner.
+During these, you and a trusted person work on your own tasks together, either in person or virtually.
+No one has to be alone in the hard stuff.

 4. Use Safety Cues